ncahill89/starter-academic/content/post/CPTutorial/index.md

 ## Summary

 This is a starting point for developing Bayesian change-point regression models for time series data and using simulated data can be helpful for checking if the model is doing what you expect it to do.

+## More on Change Point Analysis
 Examples of model specifications for >1 change points can be found [here](https://github.com/ncahill89/CPModel/tree/master/model).